 The obvious benefit is the removal of the financial risks associated with a claim against you.
 However, there are other, less obvious benefits.

-Yes, Warranty & Indemnity insurance be purchased by the buyer in an mergers and acquisitions deal the advantages of doing so are:
+Yes, warranty and indemnity insurance can be purchased by the buyer in a mergers and acquisitions deal.
+The advantages of doing so are:

 Warranty and indemnity insurance (W&I insurance) is another name for mergers and acquisitions insurance.
 But what is it?
 What does it cover?
 And what are the benefits of having a policy in place when you’re selling your business?